 In an effort to save trees and reduce printing costs, we provide the Graduate Catalog online.

 Where can I find contact information about the program in which I’m interested?

-How do I find out the admissions requirements for the program I am interested in?
+How do I find out the admissions requirements for the program in which I am interested?

 Admissions requirements for each degree program are listed in the Graduate Catalog.

-How do I apply for Admission to the degree program I am interested in?
+How do I apply for Admission to the degree program in which I am interested?